 “I’m very much looking forward to joining the faculty, staff, and students of SPPGA,” said Dr. Macfarlane.
 “A good understanding of public policy and global affairs are essential in today’s world and the range of issues that faculty and students tackle at SPPGA include some of the most significant facing our society.
 I am excited about the energy of the School and anticipate working with the SPPGA community to help them meet their goals in scholarship and education.
 I look forward helping SPPGA to grow in new directions to shed light on the challenges of the 21st century.”

-Dr. Macfarlane holds a 2019/20 fellowship at The Woodrow Wilson Center in the Global Risk and Resilience Program.
+Dr. Macfarlane recently held a fellowship at the Woodrow Wilson Center in the Global Risk and Resilience Program in Washington, DC.
 She previously held the 2018 Fulbright Distinguished Chair in Applied Public Policy at Flinders University and Carnegie Mellon Adelaide.

 With a PhD in geology from the Massachusetts Institute of Technology and a BSc degree in geology from the University of Rochester, Dr. Macfarlane has been on the faculty at Georgia Tech and George Mason University, and has held fellowships at Radcliffe College, MIT, Stanford, and Harvard universities.